 Skincare

 Continued consumption of zinc enables increased production of white blood cells that enable increased healing of skin infections such as acne, burns, and surgical incisions.
-Zinc helps in the reduction of such infections and the repair of skin in case of injury.
+Zinc helps reduce such infections and repair the skin in case of injury.

 Eczema is a skin condition that occurs on the skin due to a lack of enough zinc in the body.
-The diseases irritate the skin and are mainly seen through red sores on the skin.
-Zinc is essential because it helps in the healing of the skin and its consumption ensures that the body can rebalance zinc content in the body.
+The diseases irritate the skin and are mainly seen through red sores.
+Zinc is essential because it helps heal the skin, and its consumption ensures that the body can rebalance its zinc content.
 The condition is also known as acute dermatitis (Holmes, 2016)

-The prostate disorder occurs in many forms such as urinary infections and cancer.
-Zinc deficiency causes the enlargement of prostate glands making it easier for an individual to contract cancer.
+Prostate disorder occurs in many forms, such as urinary infections and cancer.
+Zinc deficiency causes the enlargement of prostate glands, making it easier for an individual to contract cancer.
 The doctor recommends that people suffering from prostate disorders consume about fifteen milligrams of zinc.
 Studies conducted have shown that zinc helps reduce the growth of cancerous cells within the body.

 Improves Cognitive Function

-Zinc helps in increasing the mental capability of an individual.
+Zinc helps increase an individual’s mental capability.
 The mineral combines with vitamin B to ensure that neurotransmitters in the body function efficiently.
 The hippocampus section in the brain is mainly composed of a high level of Zinc.
-The main hippocampus function is controlling the thought and memory of a person.
-The consumption of fish products especially by infants has been proven to be instrumental and proven to bolster academic performance.
-For people that have suffered an injury, zinc maintains proper brain functioning and it is distributed to parts that need healing within the body (Abdali, 2015).
+The main function of the hippocampus is to control a person’s thoughts and memory.
+The consumption of fish products, especially by infants, has been proven to be instrumental and proven to bolster academic performance.
+For people who have suffered an injury, zinc maintains proper brain functioning, and it is distributed to parts that need healing within the body (Abdali, 2015).

 Improves Senses of Taste & Smell

 Zinc has been found to affect the sense of smell and taste in the human body.
 The sensory organs rely heavily on zinc for proper functioning.
-Zinc contributes to the growth of the organ as well as improving its functionality.
+Zinc contributes to the growth of the organ and improves its functionality.
 Increased consumption of foods rich in zinc ensures that the organs are kept healthy and function efficiently.

 Treats Cold

 Zinc plays an important role in weight reduction for obese individuals.
-Various studies conducted have attributed the mineral to decreasing the appetite in an individual.
-The mineral does this by manipulating the ghrelin hormone that is associated with affecting the eating ability of a person.
-An individual that seeks to reduce weight is encouraged to consume foods that are rich in zinc to aid in the process of weight reduction.
+Various studies have attributed the mineral to decreasing an individual’s appetite.
+The mineral does this by manipulating the ghrelin hormone that is associated with affecting a person’s eating ability.
+An individual who seeks to reduce weight is encouraged to consume foods that are rich in zinc to aid in the process of weight reduction.

 Boosts Reproductive Health